iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 Because we just have to prove that we can alter or read cookies we don't need to depend on the server-side for setting the cookie, the client can do it just fine.
-We hook into forms in two ways, by replacing the `form.submit()` function and listening for the `onsubmit` event.
+We hook into forms by replacing the `form.submit()` function and listening for the `onsubmit` event.
-Doing it in this way frees us from worrying about CSRF inputs and tokens.
+This frees us from worrying about CSRF inputs and tokens in our templates.
 It reduces the boiler-plate code for creating new pages and forms and reduces the chance of mistakes.